ansible-collections/community.zabbix/docs/ZABBIX_PROXY_ROLE.md

 * `*zabbix_proxy_tlskeyfile`: Full pathname of a file containing the agent private key.

 * `*zabbix_proxy_tlspskidentity`: Unique, case sensitive string used to identify the pre-shared key.

+* `zabbix_proxy_dbtlsconnect`: Setting this option enforces to use TLS connection to database: required - connect using TLS verify_ca - connect using TLS and verify certificate verify_full - connect using TLS, verify certificate and verify that database identity specified by DBHost matches its certificate
+On MySQL starting from 5.7.11 and PostgreSQL the following values are supported: "required", "verify", "verify_full".
+On MariaDB starting from version 10.2.6 "required" and "verify_full" values are supported.
+By default not set to any option and the behaviour depends on database configuration.
+This parameter is supported since Zabbix 5.0.0.

+* `zabbix_proxy_dbtlscafile`: Full pathname of a file containing the top-level CA(s) certificates for database certificate verification.This parameter is supported since Zabbix 5.0.0.

+* `zabbix_proxy_dbtlscertfile`: Full pathname of file containing Zabbix server certificate for authenticating to database.This parameter is supported since Zabbix 5.0.0.

+* `zabbix_proxy_dbtlskeyfile`: Full pathname of file containing the private key for authenticating to database.This parameter is supported since Zabbix 5.0.0.

+* `zabbix_proxy_dbtlscipher`: The list of encryption ciphers that Zabbix server permits for TLS protocols up through TLSv1.2.Supported only for MySQL.This parameter is supported since Zabbix 5.0.0.

+* `zabbix_proxy_dbtlscipher13`: The list of encryption ciphersuites that Zabbix server permits for TLSv1.3 protocol.Supported only for MySQL, starting from version 8.0.16.
+This parameter is supported since Zabbix 5.0.0.

 ## Zabbix API variables